noobmasterbala/Blockchain_IoT_Authentication/README.md

 ## Features

 - **Blockchain Security**: Utilizes a permissioned blockchain network to ensure data integrity and prevent unauthorized access.
+(Hyperledger Fabric)
-- **HPUFH Model**: Implements the Hybrid Physical Unclonable Function Hashing (HPUFH) model for secure data transfer between UAVs and sensors.
+- **HPUFH Model**: Implements the novel Hybrid Physical Unclonable Function Hashing (HPUFH) model for secure data transfer between UAVs and sensors.
-- **PbSSC Algorithm**: Utilizes the Pattern-based Signal Strength Correlation (PbSSC) algorithm to detect and mitigate unexpected sensor location changes.
+- **PbSSC Algorithm**: Utilizes the novel Pattern-based Signal Strength Correlation (PbSSC) algorithm to detect and mitigate unexpected sensor location changes.
 - **Efficiency**: Offers a highly efficient system with linear computational costs proportional to the number of challenge-response pairs.
 - **Extensive Evaluation**: Backed by thorough security and performance evaluations to ensure reliability and robustness.

 ## How It Works

 The NBA system combines the power of 6G networks, blockchain technology, and intelligent algorithms to create a secure and reliable environment for IoT data transfer.
-To understand the inner workings of the NBA system, refer to the [detailed documentation](docs/overview.md).
+To understand the inner workings of the NBA system, refer to the [Visit IEEE](https://ieeexplore.ieee.org/abstract/document/9838856)

-## Installation

-To get started with the NBA system, follow the installation instructions provided in the [installation guide](docs/installation.md).

-## Usage

-Learn how to use and interact with the NBA system by exploring our [user guide](docs/usage.md).

-## Performance Evaluation

-We have conducted extensive security and performance evaluations to validate the effectiveness of the NBA system.
-To review the results and methodology, refer to the [performance evaluation documentation](docs/performance-evaluation.md).

-## Contributing

-We welcome contributions from the community to enhance and improve the NBA system.
-If you're interested in contributing, please follow our [contribution guidelines](CONTRIBUTING.md).

-## License

-The NBA system is open-source software released under the [MIT License](LICENSE).

----